Visit our Children’s Dentists in Lincoln Dental Clinics located throughout the Community of Lincoln, NE

 If baby teeth are lost due to cavities before an adult tooth is ready to replace it, the remaining teeth may shift or tip, and not leave enough room for the adult tooth to come in.
 Also, if cavities progress, they can become uncomfortable for the child and lead to health-threatening infections.
 The good news is cavities are preventable.

 Read more about children’s dental health here.

-Recommendations For Maintaining a Child’s Oral Health
+Lincoln Dental Clinic: Recommendations For Maintaining a Child’s Oral Health

 - Maintain excellent at-home dental habits.
 Research shows that bacteria from your mouth can pass to your children leading to a weakened immune system.
 Taking care of your oral health and treating Periodontal disease and cavities is critical.
-The bacteria that causes cavities and periodontal disease are most often transmitted from parents to children by 15 months of age.
+The bacteria that cause cavities and periodontal disease are most often transmitted from parents to children by 15 months of age.
 Parents are role models for maintaining good oral health.
 Children will model the habits of their parents, especially with regards to oral hygiene.
-Even while expecting, it is highly recommended to visit the dentist for your regular checkups.
+Even while expecting, it is highly recommended to visit the dentist for your regular checkup.